nawalchahboune/nawalchahboune/README.md

 - 👋 Hi, I’m @nawalchahboune
-- 👀 i am not interested in software engineering
+- 🤖 I’m currently diving into the fields of Data Science and Artificial Intelligence
-- 🌱 I’m currently advancing my skills in full-stack development
+- 🌱 I’m also sharpening my skills in full-stack development
-- 💞️ I’m looking for a 4-5 month software engineering internship starting in April 2025
-- 📫 How to reach me:
+- 📫 Reach me at:
-Personal email: nawalchahbouneimt@gmail.com
+  - Personal: nawalchahbouneimt@gmail.com
-Scholar email: nawal.chahboune@imt-atlantique.net
+  - Academic: nawal.chahboune@imt-atlantique.net
-- ⚡ Fun fact: I love solving challenging coding problems and playing ping-pong during my breaks!
+- ⚡ Fun fact: I love solving complex problems — whether it’s in code or at the ping-pong table!